-CASE STUDY 6: Good practice at a hearing
+CASE STUDY 9 Good practice arranging a hearing

 A student is accused of disruptive behaviour in her hall of residence.
 Other students have complained that the student drinks heavily and often causes a disturbance at night.
 After an informal investigation, the provider writes to the student to say that her case has been referred for a disciplinary panel hearing.
 The letter: